-To institute proceedings regarding allegations of sex-based harassment or sexual misconduct, the following procedures shall be followed:
+To institute proceedings regarding allegations of sexual misconduct, the following procedures shall be followed:

-- 1. The nature of the complaint and related circumstances are to be reported, preferably in written detail and submitted to the Dean of Students, as the Title IX Coordinator. - 2.
+- 1. The nature of the complaint and related circumstances are to be reported, preferably in written detail and submitted to the Dean of Students, as the Title IX Coordinator or to the Associate Dean of Students/Associate Dean of Student Services as the Deputy Title IX Coordinator. - 2.
 The complaint may remain informal should the reporting person (complainant) so choose, as long as the issue is of such a nature that does not warrant its escalation to a formal process (see 3 below).
-If the complaint remains informal and the complainant wishes to remain anonymous, then the goal of the informal investigation will be to stop the unwanted behavior.
+If the complaint remains informal and the complainant wishes to remain anonymous, then

+- the goal of the informal investigation will be to stop the unwanted behavior.
 Should the informal complaint be deemed valid, the Title IX Coordinator will follow the process of dealing with grievances/complaints as is described in Appendix Two, Section One of the Student Handbook. - 3.
-A formal complaint must include the name of the involved student or employee (the respondent), the name and status of the complainant, and the nature of the alleged act(s).
+A formal complaint must include the name and status of the complainant, the name of the involved student or employee (the respondent), and the nature of the alleged act(s).
+At the time of filing a formal complaint, a complainant must be participating in or attempting to participate in the education program or activity of the school with which the formal complaint is filed.
 The University will investigate the allegations of a formal complaint and send written notices to both parties (complainants and respondents) of the allegations upon receipt of a formal complaint.
 The written statement may be sent to the respondent via the University email system or delivered in person.
 Should the respondent refuse or fail to accept delivery of the statement after a bona fide attempt is made to deliver, the requirement of notification will be considered to have been met.
 All correspondence related to the proceedings is confidential material.
 Correspondence to employees will be handled via Human Resources.
 If the allegations noted in a formal complaint do not meet the definition of sexual harassment or did not occur in the school's education program or activity against a person in the United States, the University must dismiss such allegations for the purposes of Title IX, but may still address the allegations in any manner the University deems appropriate under the University Code of Conduct (Appendix Two, Sections One and/or Two). - 4.
 Temporary suspension: Should a student action be of such a nature that it is felt that they must be relieved of their right to attend Midwestern University, the student may be temporarily suspended from the college on recommendation of the Dean of Students.
 Any temporary suspension may continue until such time as the issue in dispute is resolved under the process outlined below.
-Suspension of employees will be handled by Human Resources.

-5. Academic Adjustment: Should a student action be of such a nature that it is felt that they must be removed/separated from the complainant, such action will be taken, including reassigning lab/group/ rotation assignments and on-campus housing locations on the recommendation of the Dean of Students.
+Suspension of employees will be handled by Human Resources. - 5.
+Academic Adjustment: Should a student action be of such a nature that it is felt that they must be removed/separated from the complainant, such action will be taken, including reassigning lab/group/rotation assignments and on-campus housing locations on the recommendation of the Dean of Students.
 Any temporary academic adjustment may continue until such time as the issue in dispute is resolved under the process outlined below.